spray/spray/docs/documentation/spray-http/index.rst

 Dependencies
 ------------

-*spray-http* is stand-alone in that it has no dependency on any other *spray* module.
+*spray-http* is stand-alone in that it has no dependency on any other *spray* module and not even Akka.
 You can therefore use it directly and independently for any other type of HTTP work you might be doing.

 Apart from the Scala library (see :ref:`current-versions` chapter) *spray-http* only depends on parboiled_, a lightweight PEG parsing library providing the basis for the header parser.
 Since parboiled_ is also written and